European Banking Federation

 9 Sept 2021

-Their ask — The organization requests a 12-month implementation period from adoption of new technical standards, instead of the proposed shortened timeline.
+Message — The organization requests a 12-month implementation period from adoption of new technical standards, instead of the proposed shortened timeline.
 They argue the current timeline cuts implementation by over 2 months and is insufficient for complex changes involving multiple departments, IT systems, data gathering, and coordination across the investment value chain.123

-How it helps them — This avoids substantial compliance burden and prevents forced suspension of product distribution.45
+Why — This avoids substantial compliance burden and prevents forced suspension of product distribution.45

-Who loses — Consumers face delayed access to improved, clearer investment product information and disclosures.
+Impact — Consumers face delayed access to improved, clearer investment product information and disclosures.

 European Banking Federation Opposes Consumer Credit Directive Expansion